iamdonovan/spymicmac/doc/tutorials/preprocessing/kh9_preprocessing.rst

 reseau field
 -------------
-To help correct some of the distortion in the images caused by film storage, :py:meth:`sPyMicMac.image` includes a routine to automatically find the Reseau markers in the image and use their locations to resample the images using ``ReSampFid``.
+To help correct some of the distortion in the images caused by film storage, :py:meth:`spymicmac.image` includes a routine to automatically find the Reseau markers in the image and use their locations to resample the images using ``ReSampFid``.
 In the images below, you can see the difference between the expected location of each Reseau marker and the automatically detected locations: